How to become a fishing vessel skipper

 College

-When you have experience you can learn and train on the job to go on to become a skipper.
+Once you have enough experience you can do further training to go on and become a skipper.

 Entry requirements